pelicanmedia/Dashboard/README.md

   ```

 5. `nano midoriAuto.desktop` - Create a new .desktop file
+6. Add the following lines, edit the file path to where this project's index.html lives on your Pi and save.
   ```
   [Desktop Entry]
   Type=Application
   Exec=midori -e Fullscreen -a file:///home/pi/Dashboard/index.html
   ```

-Your Pi should now atomatically start kiosk mode and show the dashboard full screen once your desktop loads.
+Your Pi should now atomatically start kiosk mode and show the dashboard, full screen, once your desktop loads.

 If your time or date are incorrect, use `sudo raspi-config` to set your locale and timezone.